playfulFence/esp-ward/CONTRIBUTING.md

 1. Implement the new display driver in the `src/display` directory.
 2. Feel free to update existing display traits.
 There is no point in multiplying them uncontrollably, it is better to just leave empty functions if your new display cannot implement any of the functions
 3. Follow the existing naming conventions and modular structure.
-3. Add an example under the `examples` directory to showcase the new display.
+4. Add an example under the `examples` directory to showcase the new display.
-4. Document your changes in the code and update the `index.html` as needed.
+5. Document your changes in the code and update the `index.html` as needed.
+6. Add or update the documentation comments and list of supported peripherals in README to reflect your changes.

 ### Enhancing Connectivity Features